emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Destructive Wave
 Necrotic or Radiant, Thunder, Spell\
 2 actions\
 You strike the ground, creating a burst of energy that ripples outward from you.
-Each creature of your choice within 6m of you must make a Might saving throw or take 5d6 thunder damage and 5d6 Radiant or Necrotic damage (your choice when you select this Spell.
-The Spell also gain the appropriate trait).
-A target is also knocked prone on a failure, or is pushed 4m away, knocked prone, and takes 4d6 additional Bludgeoning damage on a critical failure.
+Make a Basic Spell attack against the Might Defense DC of each creature of your choice within 6m of you to deal 5d6 Radiant or Necrotic damage (your choice when you select this Spell.
+The Spell also gain the appropriate trait) and 5d6 Thunder damage.
+A target is also knocked prone and pushed 2m away on a Critical Success.

 You can use this Flourish once per day.